Going Flat after Mastectomy

 There are many reasons why someone might prefer to decline reconstruction.
 It is more surgery -- sometimes a lot more depending on the type -- and there are always risks with any surgery.
 Some women aren't happy with the idea of moving around muscles or fat or having something artificial placed in their bodies as happens with implants.
 Some women who are serious athletes or musicians worry even more about possibly damaging their range of motion or strength.
 Some women just don't like the idea of doing more than is necessary for their cancer health.
 Some women feel that the pressure to consider reconstruction is evidence of a male-dominated society.

 Some women simply think they can make peace with a changed or flat body.
 They understand that they can always return for reconstruction if that seems preferable in the future.

 If you are a breast cancer patient considering reconstruction, here is an excellent resource.
-This website was created by a BIDMC patient who had bilateral mastectomies without reconstruction.
-The web site offers pictures and a great deal of information about surgery, prostheses and clothing.
+The website offers pictures and a great deal of information about surgery, prostheses and clothing.

 Please share your thoughts with us in the BIDMC Cancer Community.